ithinuel/ithinuel/_drafts/framework-structure.md

 categories: embedded-rust
 tags: rust embedded-dev
 ---
-There are already some rust for embedded projects such as [tock-os](https://www.tockos.org) or [zync-rs](https://zinc.rs/).
+There are already some embedded rust projects such as [tock-os](https://www.tockos.org) or [zync-rs](https://zinc.rs/).
 They all (AFAIK) took the path to a monolithic API in that sense that everything is provided as a single (potentially) heavy crate where all ports and their drivers are provided in the same crate.

-This can look appealing *a single dependency to all your projects*, but it has down sides that (*IMHO*) are making it unworthy.
-It greatly impairs maintainability & slows down the release pace.
-Because the crates are heavy (in features/targets) :
+*A single dependency to all your projects* can look appealing, but it has downsides that (*IMHO*) are making it unworthy.
+It greatly impairs maintainability and slows down the release pace because it makes the crate heavier (in features/targets) :
-- Updating a driver for a target requires a patch bump for the whole crate where a user may not even use this target.
+- Updating a driver for a single target/family requires a patch bump for the whole framework ;
 - Keeping things consistent when changing an API requires you to update **ALL** drivers which can be a rather tedious task when supporting a wide range or targets.
-- It is too easy to intricate modules' dependencies and it goes against the [*KISS*](https://en.wikipedia.org/wiki/KISS_principle) principle.
+- It is way too easy to intricate modules' dependencies and end up with a tight knot of internal relations between modules.
+It goes against the [*KISS principle*](https://en.wikipedia.org/wiki/KISS_principle).

-**Decoupling**
+## Decoupling

-Splitting the framework in a "galaxy" of light weight crates allows adoption of updates of the main APIs to be realised in some sort of a *waterfall* kind of way.
+Splitting the framework in a *"galaxy"* of light weight crates allows adoption of updates of the main APIs to be propagated in some sort of *waterfall* kind of way.
 A team responsible of maintaining a certain set of target can use the semantic versioning to only update their release when they are ready.
 It adds latency between the main API & the target implementation updates but it prevents :
-- highly demanded features to be stuck while a all team do implement it ;
+- highly demanded features to be stuck until all team do implement it ;
-- rotting abandoned targets in the main crates.
+- code rot of abandoned targets in the framework crates.

 This would also help :
-- enforcing a mindful design of APIs & keep them clear between crates ;
+- enforcing a mindful design of APIs and keep them clear between crates ;
 - benefit from the semantic versioning of APIs ;
-- organise communities around focus groups that wouldn't be limited by slow/less active groups...
+- organise communities around focus groups that wouldn't be limited by slower/less active groups...

 This diagram is here to give you a rough idea of what could be achieved.
-This could of course be extended by more crates dedicated to others tasks such has file system drivers, motor/sensor control (loops?)...
+This would of course be extended by more crates dedicated to others tasks such has file system drivers, motor/sensor control (loops?)...

 {% comment %}
 package silica_linux {}